 Always use an epoxy, polyurethane, or polyurea based crack repair or crack filling compound that is sandable.
 These cure and harden at a strength greater than concrete and will prevent water intrusion as well.
 You can grind or sand them flush with the concrete and they will accept paint or an epoxy coating.

 Do not use inexpensive water based or latex based concrete crack filler and repair products.
 This is what most home improvement centers carry since they are cheap and easy to use.
 The problem with them is that they are not sandable, they will not accept paint, and they will shrink over time and pull away from the repair.
-Do not use a self leveling sealant either as these are designed mostly for control joints in the concrete.
+Do not use a self leveling sealant either as these are designed mostly for sealing control joints in the concrete.

 Because it flows very easily, it’s a great choice for repairing garage floor cracks less than 1/8″ wide.
-For deep cracks or cracks larger than 1/8″ wide, you will want to partially fill the crack with silica sand first when using this product.
+For deep cracks or cracks larger than 1/8″ wide, you will want to partially fill the crack with clean play sand or silica sand first when using this product.
 This will slow the flow of epoxy from going deep into the crack and using more than necessary.

-Another product that we can recommend that works well for repairing cracks in concrete is Rust-Oleum’s EpoxyShield Concrete Patch.
-This is a 2-part repair mix that requires you to mix the separate Part-A and Part-B gels together.
-Like the Simpson Strong-Tie, it cures extremely hard.
+A third product that we can recommend is Rust-Oleum’s EpoxyShield Concrete Patch.
+This is a 2-part epoxy as well that requires you to mix the separate Part-A and Part-B materials together on a piece of cardboard or wood.

-You can usually find it at most home improvement centers or you can purchase it here from Amazon.
+You can sometimes find it at most home improvement centers or you can purchase it here from Amazon.